Murder Mystery: Mother offering $4,000 reward to help catch son’s killers

-Frustration and an emotional plea for help from the family of a Seattle man shot to death last year.
+Frustration and an emotional plea for help from the family of a Seattle man shot to death in 2017.

 Latrel Williams’ mother and Crime Stoppers of Puget Sound are offering a $4,000 reward for information that helps catch his killers.

 She walked us through the alley where he was murdered, determined not to let his case go unsolved.

 “This is where my baby was shot, right here.”
 It’s been more than a year since Lynda Wolff lost her only son.
 “Mother`s Day passed and wondered, am I still a mother?
 My son`s not here anymore, after 35 years.”

 On April 11th, 2017, Latrel was killed by his car in the parking lot behind the building where he lived in the 8300 block of Rainier Avenue S. “I know it was a dark, rainy night, but you hear the shots, multiple gunshots, I`m sure someone, there`s people who looked out their window and saw something,” said Wolff.

 Seattle Police homicide detectives believe Latrel was an innocent victim.
 “Suspects, three of them, were seen running from the scene.
 Very dark clothing, possible hoodies, a dark minivan was also seen accelerating from the area,” said Ret.
 Det.
 Myrle Carner with Crime Stoppers of Puget Sound.